mike14747/strat-ratings-guide/docs/instructions.md

     -   Tm
     -   IP

--   Keep the [baseball-reference.com] team names as they are... they will be converted to _real_team_id_ by the app before getting loaded into the database.
+-   Keep the [Baseball Reference](baseball-reference.com) team names as they are... they will be converted to _real_team_id_ by the app before getting loaded into the database.

 -   Each pitcher's name will need to be changed to match the exact name Strat uses in the ratings guide (since that will be how the ratings guide links the multi-team pitchers to this data).
 Strat's name format is _last name, comma, then first initial_... without a space after the comma... eg: _Doe,J_.

--   The _Throws_ column data can be extracted from the pitcher's name from [baseball-reference.com].
+-   The _Throws_ column data can be extracted from the pitcher's name from [Baseball Reference](baseball-reference.com).
 They use the following system:

     -   '\*' aftre their name means L
     -   '#' after their name means S